zentrope/tools/cmd/docker-proxy/readme.md

 # docker-proxy

-A tiny server-utility to proxy web-requests (via `curl`, say, or even a browser) to Docker API generally only exposed via a hard-to-use Unix domain socket.
+A tiny server-utility to proxy web-requests (via `curl`, say, or even a browser) to a [Docker REST API][api] generally only exposed via a hard-to-use Unix domain socket.

 ## Quick start

-Assuming you have a Golang dev environment with `$GOPATH/bin` on your shell's `$PATH`.
+Assuming you have a Golang development environment with `$GOPATH/bin` on your shell's `$PATH`.

     $ go get -u github.com/zentrope/tools/cmd/docker-proxy
     $ docker-proxy